-- 1 Represented employees shall be granted paid time off to attend parent-teacher - 2 conferences.
-Documentation of the parent-teacher conference must be submitted to the - 3 appropriate Administrator or his/her designee prior to the granting of the paid time off. - 4 Such paid time off shall be no more than two (2) hours per semester, per child, including - 5 travel time.
+- 1 Represented employees shall be granted paid time off to attend parent-teacher conferences. - 2 Documentation of the parent-teacher conference must be submitted to the appropriate - 3 Administrator or his/her designee prior to the granting of the paid time off.
+Such paid time off - 4 shall be no more than two (2) hours per semester, per child, including travel time.

-Α. Notice of Layoff
+A. Notice of Layoff